fmalmeida/MpGAP/docs/samplesheet.rst

 Samplesheet
 ===========

-The samplesheet is a YAML document that is used to describe the input samples and its basic configuration.
-It is required.
+The samplesheet is a required YAML document that is used to describe the input samples and, if desired, its "sample-specific" configuration.
 The input samplesheet is given using the ``--input`` parameter.

 .. tip::